Esther7171/TryHackMe-Walkthroughs/Room/The Phishing Pond/readme.md

 </div>

 # Room Introduction

-The Phishing Pond is designed to build practical phishing-detection skills by exposing the learner to a series of email examples that mirror real social engineering attempts.
-The core objective of the lab is to evaluate each message and decide whether it is legitimate or part of a phishing campaign.
-The room reinforces the key indicators attackers rely on when crafting these emails.

-The exercise highlights several common tactics.
-Urgency and scare-based subject lines push users into reacting without verifying the details.
-Look-alike sender addresses introduce subtle domain changes that resemble trusted brands.
-Display name impersonation makes the sender appear familiar even when the underlying email address is suspicious.
-Malicious attachments often disguise malware while encouraging the recipient to enable macros or open unsafe files.
-Some messages originate from compromised legitimate accounts, making them appear authentic while hiding harmful intent.
-Others use financial bait or unrealistic offers to lure victims into revealing personal information.

-The lab’s purpose is to sharpen awareness of these patterns and strengthen the ability to analyze emails with precision.
-Each task reinforces how attackers disguise intent and how to identify those signals confidently.
+The Phishing Pond is designed to build practical phishing-detection skills through a set of real-world email examples.
+The room teaches how attackers craft deceptive messages and which red flags to look for when reviewing suspicious emails.
+It focuses on the most common phishing tactics, including urgency in subject lines, look-alike domains, display-name impersonation, malicious attachments, compromised sender accounts, and offers that attempt to gather personal or financial information.

+The goal of the lab is simple.
+Review each email, decide whether it is legitimate or a phishing attempt, and identify the indicators that reveal the attacker’s intent.
+At the end of the challenge, the final flag is provided once all emails are correctly classified.

 # Starting the Phishing Analysis